YagoLacerdaProjects/TheVintageNostalgicProject/readme.md

 * http://www.briancowan.net/

 # What I am most proud of in the assignment
-The project itself was such a greate visit to the groovy and retro movies of the 80s.
+The project itself was such a great visit to the groovy and retro movies of the 80s.
 Implementing something inspired from that era was really a nice experience.

-This project allowed me to make better the 3D modeling skills I had.
-I understood the "Metaballs" concept and how we can create cool looking liquid simulations using it.
+This project allowed me to make my 3D modeling skills better.
+I understood the "Metaballs" concept and how I can create cool looking liquid simulations using it.
 Moreover, implementation of the fully working interactive "Space Guitar" allowed me to enhance my grasp on programming inside Unity engine.
 I have more confidence built up for even more cool projects!

 # What I learned